This topic has been moved to Parables

 This passage is not typically taught in Workshop Rotation Model churches, so we don't have a lot on it.
 Why not typical?
 Because in Rotation we spend 4 to 5 weeks in a row on a single story, and thus, have to prioritize which stories we teach in elementary Sunday School.
 Therefore, this particular story doesn't often make the final cut.

-But, feel free to add your lessons and ideas in this post!
+But, feel free to add your lessons and ideas over in Parables!
 (Perhaps you are a "non-Rotator" or you are using it for your mid-week or other program.)